brito-rafa/k8s-webhooks/README.md

 One can just create CRDs and Custom Resources (CRs) on a k8s cluster, but they will do not perform anything without a controller with reconciling code and webhooks (required for mutation and validation).

 The controller itself in this example does not have any busines logic but you will learn the validation and the mutator to support multiple [API Group Versions](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) using kubebuilder.
-One use case for the mutator webhook is a CRD in production that require a new schema and you will need to roll out one while supporting the old schema.
+One use case for the mutator webhook is a CRD in production that require a new schema and you will need to roll out the new schema while supporting the old schema.
 We will see how this is achievable using webhooks and annotations.

 I created this example to aid the coding of [Project Velero to support multiple API Groups during backup and restore](https://github.com/vmware-tanzu/velero/issues/2551).